hotdogontology/AP-CSA-Text-Based-Adventure-Game/README.md

 ## Overview

-For your final project, you will design and build a text-based adventure game in the spirit of classic interactive fiction such as [Zork](https://en.wikipedia.org/wiki/Zork).
-Another example that is much smaller in scope so you can see the idea is [Thy Dungeon Man](https://homestarrunner.com/dungeonman).
+For your final project, you will design and build a text-based adventure game in the spirit of classic interactive fiction games such as [Zork](https://en.wikipedia.org/wiki/Zork).
+Another example that is much smaller in scope is [Thy Dungeon Man](https://homestarrunner.com/dungeonman) (so that you can see the idea).
 Your game must be bigger than Thy Dungeon Man but does not have to, and **should NOT** be as big as Zork.

 Your game must be written in **Java** and playable through the command line.